dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 DCGAN stands for "Deep Convolution GAN".
 LAPGAN [paper](https://arxiv.org/pdf/1506.05751) developed an alternative approach to iteratively scale low resolution generated images give that CNN had not great success to provide great image outputs with GAN in previous attempts.
 The authors of [DCGAN](https://arxiv.org/pdf/1511.06434) also after exploring several models, identified a family of CNN architectures which train GAN stably and generate high quality images.
 For that to achieve, they proposed 3 major changes to CNN architecures.
 First, replace all pooling functions with strided convolutions for D and fractional convolutions for G, allowing the network to learn its own spatial downsampling.
 Second, get rid of any fully-connected layers in both G and D CNN architectures.
 Third, use batchnorm in both G and D, which stabilizes model learning by normalizing input to each unit to have zero mean and unit variance.
 Also, using ReLU as activation for all layers in G with exception of output which uses tanh as activation and using LeakyReLU as activation for all layers in D. Authors also use GAN as feature extractor and use it for classifying CIFAR-10 dataset and achieve accuracy of 82% which is about 2% less than CNN.

+In short, make some changes to original GAN architecture and boom better results than standard GAN.

 ### Results